 (Formerly MUS 290 and MUSC 290) Preparation and performance of concert band music.
 Students are expected to attend weekly rehearsals, and participate in at least one quarterly concert.
 This band is a combination of student and volunteer community musicians.
 This course is designed for students in their first year of participation in the TCC symphonic band.
 May be taken three times.
 Performance/skills course.
+Prerequisite: Audition only - instructor approval

-Prerequisite: Audition only - instructor approval needed.
+Prerequisite: Audition only - instructor approva needed.